michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 * Increase availability.
 * Scale out number of machines serving reads (increase read throughput).

-In this chaper, assume dataset is small enough that each machine can hold an entire copy (no sharding needed).
+In this chapter, assume dataset is small enough that each machine can hold an entire copy (no sharding needed).
 The difficulty in replication lies in handling *changes* to the data over time.
 Three popular algos for replicating changes between nodes: *single-leader*, *multi-leader*, *leaderless*.

 ### Leaders and Followers